Saad Bin Jung: Conservation career

 Saad and his wife Sangeeta now run their eco-resorts on the banks of the Kabini River in Karnataka.
 They started their conservation career at Bandipur National Park in Karnataka in 1992 where they still run The Bandipur Cottage.
-The Jungs owned a wildlife lodge in Bandipur which Sangeeta decided to convert into an eco-resort.
-As Bandipur turned commercial, the Jungs purchased a piece of land near the Kabini backwaters in 1993.
+They owned a wildlife lodge in Bandipur which Sangeeta decided to convert into an eco-resort.
+As Bandipur turned commercial, they purchased a piece of land near the Kabini backwaters in 1993.
 Today their son Shaaz and daughter Zoha Jung run the eco-tourism resort with African-style tents and local cuisine.
 Zoha has also established an equine rescue centre at the camp.
 She has achieved international acclaim for her work.

-The Jungs aim to reconcile the needs of the local people with the needs of conservation through a sustained process of dialogue and trust-building utilizing eco-tourism as the integral tool for conservation.
+The family aims to reconcile the needs of the local people with the needs of conservation through a sustained process of dialogue and trust-building utilizing eco-tourism as the integral tool for conservation.
 They have also been taking safari tours to Africa since 1995.

 Saad has written three books, all with conservation themes: Wild Tales from the Wild, about the people and wildlife of the Mangala valley in Karnataka; Subhan and I: My Adventure with the Angling Legend of India, about angling for mahseer in the Cauvery River; and a novel, Matabele Dawn, a thriller set in Africa and India.

+Personal life

+Saad has been married to Sangeeta Jung since 1985.
+They have a daughter and a son.
 Saad and his wife have homes near Bandipur and in Indiranagar, an eastern suburb of Bangalore.